-- There are home buyers who could not qualify for a regular FHA or Conventional Loan so they closed with a higher interest NON-QM Loan.
+- There are home buyers who could not qualify for a regular FHA or Conventional Loan so they closed with a higher interest NON-QM Loan

-- Reason to refinance may be to get a non-occupant co-borrower out of the loan.
+- Reason to refinance may be to get a non-occupant co-borrower out of the loan

-- Divorce and divorce decree may mandate for the person who is awarded the home to refinance the ex-spouse out of the mortgage note.
+- Divorce and divorce decree may mandate for the person who is awarded the home to refinance the ex-spouse out of the mortgage note

-- Some folks have higher interest rates due to having lower credit scores when they first purchased the home.
+- Some folks have higher interest rates due to having lower credit scores when they first purchased the home

-- Many homeowners do not like the FHA Mortgage Insurance Premium and like to refinance their FHA Loan into a Conventional Loan.
+- Many homeowners do not like the FHA Mortgage Insurance Premium and like to refinance their FHA Loan into a Conventional Loan

-- Homeowners may need funds and tap into the equity in their homes by doing a cash-out mortgage refinancing.
+- Homeowners may need funds and tap into the equity in their homes by doing a cash-out mortgage refinancing

 Minimum Credit Score Requirements On Mortgage Refinancing

-- Fannie Mae and Freddie Mac require a 620 minimum credit score.
+- Fannie Mae and Freddie Mac require a 620 minimum credit score

 - VA does not have a minimum credit score and minimum credit score requirements is up to the lender.

-- Many folks are under the impression that government loans are not affected with pricing adjustment on lower credit scores because they are insured by a government entity.
+Many folks are under the impression that government loans are not affected with pricing adjustment on lower credit scores because they are insured by a government entity.

-- Home buyers who close on their home and can get their credit scores higher can qualify for a mortgage refinancing where they can save thousands of dollars over the course of the mortgage loan.
+- Homebuyers who close on their home and can get their credit scores higher can qualify for a mortgage refinancing at lower rates

 For both FHA insured mortgage loans and conventional loans, there is normally a six month waiting period.